Onion: Pests and diseases

 White rot of onions, leeks, and garlic is caused by the soil-borne fungus Sclerotium cepivorum.
 As the roots rot, the foliage turns yellow and wilts.
 The bases of the bulbs are attacked and become covered by a fluffy white mass of mycelia, which later produces small, globular black structures called sclerotia.
 These resting structures remain in the soil to reinfect a future crop.
 No cure for this fungal disease exists, so affected plants should be removed and destroyed and the ground used for unrelated crops in subsequent years.

 Neck rot is a fungal disease affecting onions in storage.
 It is caused by Botrytis allii, which attacks the neck and upper parts of the bulb, causing a grey mould to develop.
 The symptoms often first occur where the bulb has been damaged and spread down the affected scales.
 Large quantities of spores are produced and crust-like sclerotia may also develop.
 In time, a dry rot sets in and the bulb becomes a dry, mummified structure.
 This disease may be present throughout the growing period, but only manifests itself when the bulb is in storage.
 Antifungal seed dressings are available and the disease can be minimised by preventing physical damage to the bulbs at harvesting, careful drying and curing of the mature onions, and correct storage in a cool, dry place with plenty of circulating air.

+Onion oil is authorised for use in the European Union for use as a pesticide against carrot fly in umbelliferous crops (carrots, parsnips, parsley, celery, celeriac).

 Production

-In 2020, world production of onions and shallots (as green produce) was 4.5 million tonnes, led by the People's Republic of China with 20% of the world total, and Mali, Japan, and South Korea as secondary producers.
+Onions are a widely cultivated vegetable crop, produced in the second largest quantity after tomatoes.
+In 2021, the top global producers of onions were China, India, the United States, and Turkey.
+In 2022, world production of onions and shallots (as green produce) was 5.0 million tonnes, led by China with 17% of the total, and Mali, Angola, and Japan as secondary producers.